nuxt/docs/en/guide/routing.md

 ## Dynamic Nested Routes

-This scenario should not often append, but it is possible with Nuxt.js: having dynamic children inside dynamic parents.
+This scenario should not often happen, but it is possible with Nuxt.js: having dynamic children inside dynamic parents.

 This file tree: